abdullah-master/ML-ASSIGNMENT/README.md

 5. **Crime Classification Logic**
    - Defined violent crime categories based on FBI Uniform Crime Reporting standards
    - Created binary target variable: 'violent' vs 'nonviolent'

+Note: Due to GitHub's file size limitations, the dataset file is not included directly in this repository.
+Please refer to `data/DATASET_SOURCE.txt` for instructions on downloading the dataset.

 The preprocessing reduced the dataset from its original size while maintaining data integrity and ensuring all records contained complete information for the selected features.